Marta44/Stroll-Brighton/assets/docs/TESTING.md

 ## Responsiveness

 - I tested my website with all the emulated devices provided by Chrome DevTools.
-I have noticed that on JioPhone2 (240x320px) and on Microsoft Lumia 550 (640x360px) the vicinity element inside the Bootstrap cards wasn't responsive and was coming out of its bottom border.
-I fixed this using display: grid in the card-body and increasing the height to 50vh, the same height of the card-img-top.
+I have noticed that on iPad Pro(1024x1366) and other screen sizes the booking section had too much empty space under the contact form.
+I fixed this using min-height: fit-content.

 ## Cross Browser Testing

-- I tested the website on different browsers: Google Chrome, Microsoft Edge, Safari, Opera and Firefox.
+- I tested the website on different browsers checking also the responsive mode: Google Chrome, Microsoft Edge, Safari, Opera and Firefox.
-- Viewed on the following physical devices: iPhone 7, iPad .
+- Viewed on the following physical devices: iPhone 7 (375px), iPad Air2(9.7 inch), iPad Pro (10.5 inch), iPhone11(6.1 inch), Samsung Galaxy A30(5.7 inch), Huawei Matebook 13(13 inch), HP EliteBook (14 inch).